Stewart Granger: Personal life, death, and honours

 Granger wrote in his autobiography that Deborah Kerr approached him romantically in the back of his chauffeur-driven car at the time he was making Caesar and Cleopatra.
 Although he was married to Elspeth March, he stated that he and Kerr went on to have an affair.
 When asked about this revelation, Kerr's response was, "What a gallant man he is."

 In 1956, Granger became a naturalized citizen of the United States.

+A 1985 biographical book about Richard Burton, Burton: The Man Behind the Myth, written by Penny Junor, claimed that Burton had an affair with Jean Simmons during her marriage to Granger, alleging that Burton seduced Simmons in the residence she shared with Granger, while Granger was asleep in another room.
+In 1987, Granger, having sued the author and publisher of the book, was awarded damages by London's High Court.

 Granger died in Santa Monica, California on August 16, 1993, from prostate and bone cancer at the age of 80.

 His niece is Antiques Roadshow appraiser Bunny Campione (born Carolyn Elizabeth Fisher), the daughter of his sister Iris.

 There is a street named after Granger in San Antonio, Texas.

 Appraisal

 In 1970, Granger said, "Stewart Granger was quite a successful film star, but I don't think he was an actor's actor."

 Among the movies that Granger was announced to star in but went on to be made with other actors were Ivanhoe (1952), Mogambo (1953), The King's Thief (1955), and Man of the West (1958).